-10. COVID-19
+11. COVID-19

-On March 11, 2020, the World Health Organization declared a global pandemic (the "pandemic") as a result of the spread of COVID-19.
-Since that time, the pandemic has severely impacted local economies around the globe.
-In many countries, including Canada, organizations were forced to cease or limit operations for long or indefinite periods of time.
-Measures taken to contain the spread of COVID-19, including travel bans, quarantines, physical distancing, and closures of non-essential services have triggered significant disruptions to organizations worldwide, resulting in a widespread economic slowdown.
-Governments and central banks have responded with monetary and fiscal interventions in an attempt to stabilize economic conditions.
-The Association has been active in monitoring and assessing the impact of the pandemic on operations and has taken necessary steps to reduce expenditures where appropriate.
+The outbreak of a novel strain of coronavirus ("COVID-19") was declared a global pandemic by the World Health Organization in March 2020.
+COVID-19 has severely impacted many economies around the globe.
+In many countries, including Canada, organizations were forced to cease or limit operations for long periods of time.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to organizations worldwide, resulting in an economic slowdown.
+Global stock markets have also experienced great volatility.
+Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.

 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
-It is not possible to reliably estimate the duration and severity of these consequences as well as their potential impact on the financial position and results of the Association for future periods.
+It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Association for future periods.
 The Association has taken the necessary steps to ensure that it is able to continue its operations while complying with government regulations and ensuring the safety of its stakeholders.
 The Association is committed to adjusting operations as required to ensure the continued sustainability of the Association in its pursuit of its mandate.